Eqouy/Discord-Bot/README.md

 Source code for a bot I coded in JavaScript.

-This is practically  template for a simple bot to use with some features:
+This is practically a template for a simple bot to use with some features:

 Features
 -------------